 These easy Slow Cooker Chipotle Beef Burrito Bowls are a weeknight dinner dream.
 Tender shredded beef that’s been braised in the slow cooker for hours, fresh veggies, and all your favorite burrito toppings in one bowl.
 What’s not to love?
-This recipe is a great option for a busy weeknight or weekend when you just don’t feel like spending a lot of time in the kitchen.
-Plus, these burrito bowls are Whole30 compliant, Paleo, and packed with flavor for the perfect healthy lunch of dinner.

 The Perfect Weeknight Meal: Slow Cooker Chipotle Beef Burrito Bowls